textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 TextMagicApi apiInstance = new TextMagicApi();
 String text = "\"Test message test\""; // String | Message text.
 Required if **template_id** is not set.
 Integer templateId = 1; // Integer | Template used instead of message text.
 Required if **text** is not set.
 Integer sendingTime = 1565606455; // Integer | DEPRECATED, consider using sendingDateTime and sendingTimezone parameters instead: Optional (required with rrule set).
-Message sending time in unix timestamp format.
+Message sending time is in unix timestamp format.
 Default is now.
-String sendingDateTime = "\"2020-05-27 13:02:33\""; // String | Sending time in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
-This time is relative to sendingTimezone.
+String sendingDateTime = "\"2020-05-27 13:02:33\""; // String | Sending time is in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
+This time is relative to the sendingTimezone.
-String sendingTimezone = "\"America/Buenos_Aires\""; // String | ID or ISO-name of timezone used for sending when sendingDateTime parameter is set.
-E.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent at May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
-Default is account timezone.
+String sendingTimezone = "\"America/Buenos_Aires\""; // String | The ID or ISO-name of the timezone used for sending when the sendingDateTime parameter is set, e.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent on May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
+Default is the account timezone.
-String contacts = "\"1,2,3,4\""; // String | Comma separated array of contact resources id message will be sent to.
+String contacts = "\"1,2,3,4\""; // String | Comma-separated array of contact resources id message will be sent to.
-String lists = "\"1,2,3,4\""; // String | Comma separated array of list resources id message will be sent to.
+String lists = "\"1,2,3,4\""; // String | Comma-separated array of list resources id message will be sent to.
-String phones = "\"447860021130,447860021131\""; // String | Comma separated array of E.164 phone numbers message will be sent to.
+String phones = "\"447860021130,447860021131\""; // String | Comma-separated array of E.164 phone numbers message will be sent to.
 Integer cutExtra = 0; // Integer | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead.
-Integer partsCount = 6; // Integer | Maximum message parts count (TextMagic allows sending 1 to 6 message parts).
+Integer partsCount = 6; // Integer | Maximum message parts count (TextMagic allows sending of 1 to 6 message parts).
 Integer referenceId = 1; // Integer | Custom message reference id which can be used in your application infrastructure.
-String from = "\"Test Sender ID\""; // String | One of allowed Sender ID (phone number or alphanumeric sender ID).
-If specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
+String from = "\"Test Sender ID\""; // String | One of the allowed Sender ID (phone number or alphanumeric sender ID).
+If the specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
 See [Get timezones](http://docs.textmagictesting.com/#tag/Sender-IDs).
-String rule = "\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\""; // String | iCal RRULE parameter to create recurrent scheduled messages.
-When used, sendingTime is mandatory as start point of sending.
+String rule = "\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\""; // String | An iCal RRULE parameter to create recurrent scheduled messages.
+When used, sendingTime is mandatory as the start point of sending.
 See https://www.textmagic.com/free-tools/rrule-generator for format details.
-Integer createChat = 0; // Integer | Should sending method try to create new Chat(if not exist) with specified recipients.
+Integer createChat = 0; // Integer | Should the sending method try to create new Chat(if not exist) with specified recipients?
 Integer tts = 0; // Integer | Send Text to Speech message.
-Integer local = 0; // Integer | Treat phone numbers passed in \\'phones\\' field as local.
+Integer local = 0; // Integer | Treat phone numbers passed in the \\'phones\\' field as local.
-String localCountry = "\"US\""; // String | 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
-Default is account country. try {
+String localCountry = "\"US\""; // String | The 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
+Default is the account country. try {
     GetMessagePreviewResponse result = apiInstance.getMessagePreview(text, templateId, sendingTime, sendingDateTime, sendingTimezone, contacts, lists, phones, cutExtra, partsCount, referenceId, from, rule, createChat, tts, local, localCountry);
     System.out.println(result);